 If there's something missing from most mobile tower defense games, it's a little dash of crazy.
 The upcoming OTTTD says right in the name what you're getting – it's a crazy over-the-top game that merges traditional tower defense with real-time strategy and a bit of role-playing.
 It also has a giant cybernetic shark with rocket launchers, which, c'mon... that's awesome.

 Welcome to the latest entry in our Bonus Round series, wherein we tell you all about the new Android games of the day that we couldn't get to during our regular news rounds.
 Consider this a quick update for the dedicated gamers who can't wait for our bi-weekly roundups, and don't want to wade through a whole day's worth of news just to get their pixelated fix.
-Today we've got an official Candy Crush clone, a shapely puzzle game, and a game that lets you hone your sheep abduction skills.
+Today we've got a literal tower defense game, a 2D aerial shooter, and an adventure game featuring the biggest leading Lady on Earth.

 Monument Valley came to Android a week ago after attracting roughly a million downloads on iOS in the one month since its release.
 That's no small number, but it doesn't take much time with the game to understand why (a good thing, considering just how little time you're going to spend playing it).
 Monument Valley has been put together pixel by pixel, with the game offering no more nor less than it needs to provide an absolutely captivating experience.